The Complete Guide to CPG Unit Economics

 Layer 3: Fully-Loaded Unit Economics

-Layer 3 adds the semi-variable and allocated fixed costs that are required to operate but do not scale linearly with each unit:
+Layer 3 adds the semi-variable and allocated fixed costs that are required to operate but do not scale linearly with each unit.
+These include:

 - Warehousing and storage.
 Monthly storage fees at your 3PL or warehouse, allocated across units shipped.